-- 3.4.2 ST1 sets out the fundamental principles that will guide development management in the Borough, in a way that achieves the Objectives and ultimately the Vision set out in Chapter 2.
-All development proposals will be judged against these principles and the Policies set out in this Core Strategy and the accompanying Development Management Policies DPD. - 3.4.3 Most of these principles are a local expression of national policies that are a requirement on all planning authorities particularly the key themes laid out in the Government's planning policy statement on sustainable development (PPS1)National Planning Policy Framework.
+- vi) Ensure development minimises air, ground and water pollution. - D Ensure the creation and retention of quality places - Apply rigorous design standards that retain and enhance locally distinctive places, improve build quality and achieve efficient use of land - ii) Ensure development provides or safeguards good levels of residential amenity and security - iii) Accommodate traffic and access arrangements in ways that make it safe and convenient for pedestrians and cyclists to move around - iv) Ensure new development addresses land contamination with appropriate remediation measures - 3.4.2 ST1 sets out the fundamental principles that will guide development management in the Borough, in a way that achieves the Objectives and ultimately the Vision set out in Chapter 2.
+All development proposals will be judged against these principles and the policies set out in this Core Strategy and the accompanying Development Management Policies DPD. - 3.4.3 Most of these principles are a local expression of national policies that are a requirement on all planning authorities particularly the key themes laid out in the Government's planning policy statement on sustainable development (PPS1).
 The themed policies in later chapters of this document build on these principles and in doing so demonstrate how the Council intends to ensure that they are reflected in all development in Copeland during the plan period.

-- PPS1: Delivering Sustainable Development (2005) - PPS4: Planning for Sustainable Economic Development (2010) - National Planning Policy Framework (2012) paragraphs 9, 17 - North West Regional Spatial Strategy (RSS) Policies DP4 and EM2 (2008) - Copeland Local Plan Policies DEV1, DEV4, DEV5 and DEV6 and ENV17-22 (2006)
+- PPS1: Delivering Sustainable Development (2005) - PPS6: Planning & Town Centres (2005) (Should be PPS4?) - North West Regional Spatial Strategy (RSS) Policies DP4 and EM2 (2008) - Copeland Local Plan Policies DEV1, DEV4, 5 & 6 and ENV17-22 (2006)